Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

    }

-Now we can start adding tests to this module.
+Now you can start adding tests to this module.

 Testing instantiation of a piggy bank
 =====================================

-The first test we add is to verify a piggy bank is set up with the correct state.
+The first test to add is to verify a piggy bank is set up with the correct state.

 .. code-block:: rust